thewhyse/thewhyse/wp-content/plugins/use-any-font/readme.txt

 Contributors: dnesscarkey
 Tags: custom fonts, font embed, font uploader, typography, install font Requires at least: 3.0
-Tested up to: 5.5.1
+Tested up to: 6.0
-Stable tag: 5.11.5
+Stable tag: 6.2.92

 Embed any custom font using font uploader and assign to elements.
 Upload font in 1 format and other needed formats are auto converted even woff2.

 == Description ==
 Upload any custom fonts you wish and give your site a elegant look.
 Quickly change font without need of css knowledge.
+Or you can select from our 23,871+ predefined font collection to add in your site.
+It even has google fonts which you can store in your own server.

 Click <a href="https://dineshkarki.com.np/use-any-font/demo" target="_blank">HERE</a> for Use Any Font working demo.